 Let’s see what data has to say in support of this argument.

-How much returns to expect from equity investments?
+How much returns to expect from equity?

-GDP growth rate chart for 10 years
+GDP growth rate chart in the 21st century

 Estimating returns from debt / bond investments is far more complex.
 There are many variables that influence interest rates and thus the returns from debt instruments.